-Maine Coast sailing expeditions explore the rugged shoreline, intricate rivers and granite, spruce-studded islands of the eastern seaboard’s wildest region.
-This journey is an opportunity for those seeking a fresh challenge in a unique marine environment and a collaborative team setting.
-Our 30-foot open sailboat serves as both home and learning community.
-In a phased teaching progression, instructors will introduce beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation, and anchoring.
-Regular group discussions allow for reflection on each day’s progress, and ensure that leadership and onboard responsibilities are shared so that every crew member is integral to planning the next day.
-Through living and working closely together, students learn far more than seamanship.
-The habits learned and strengthened through this sailing expedition will serve students for life, and for whatever challenge is next.
+Explore the rugged shoreline, intricate rivers and spruce-covered granite islands of the Eastern Seaboard’s wildest region on this 15-22 day sailing expedition.
+This is your opportunity to seek fresh challenges in a unique marine environment and an intense team setting.
+Our 30-foot open sailboat serves as both home and classroom.
+In a phased teaching progression, learn beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation, and anchoring.
+Engage in regular group discussions, reflect on each day’s progress and share leadership and onboard responsibilities so that every crew member is part of planning each day.
+As you live and work closely together, you’ll learn far more than seamanship.
+The habits learned and strengthened on this sailing expedition will serve for life, and for whatever challenge is next.

 Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
-On an open boat with no cabin and no engine, students live closely together using only wind and oars as propulsion.
-As they rotate responsibilities during this expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
+On an open boat with no cabin and no engine, students live closely together, using only wind and oars as propulsion.
+As they rotate responsibilities, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

-- to adjust sails properly for sailing at different angles to the wind, and to execute sailing maneuvers like tacking and gybing, which turn the boat through the wind
+- Adjust sails properly for sailing at different angles to the wind and execute sailing maneuvers like tacking and gybing, which turn the boat through the wind

-- to navigate using a chart and compass to arrive accurately at the day’s destination, using techniques that include taking bearings, dead reckoning, triangulation and sounding.
+- Navigate using a chart and compass to arrive accurately at the day’s destination using techniques that include taking bearings, dead reckoning, triangulation and sounding

-- to move the boat under oars, coordinating all of the rowers' movements so that the oars splash as one, and precisely maneuvering in and out of secluded anchorages
+- Move the boat under oars, coordinating all of the rowers' movements so that the oars splash as one and precisely maneuvering in and out of secluded anchorages

-- to live (cook, eat, sleep, work and learn) as a team aboard a small open sailboat.
+- Live (cook, eat, sleep, work and learn) as a team aboard a small open sailboat

 The coast of Maine, with its intricate and indented shoreline, is a unique segment of the North Atlantic seaboard.
-It is renown among sailors for its picturesque beauty, abundant bays and harbors, rocky islands, and quiet coves.
-Our cruising area covers nearly 200 linear miles of the Maine coast, with countless rivers, bays and islands to explore.
+It is known among sailors for its picturesque beauty, iconic lighthouses, abundant bays and harbors, rocky islands and quiet coves.
+Our cruising area covers nearly 200 miles of the Maine coast, with countless rivers, bays and islands to explore.
 The rocky, spruce-covered islands are the summits of a prehistoric mountain range, and generations of inhabitants have made their livelihoods here.
-Evidence left behind on the islands reveals the historic presence of indigenous Abenaki camps, pre-colonial fishing communities, post-colonial timber and farming operations, and early 20th century granite quarries.
-Cold, nutrient-rich waters flow from the Canadian Maritimes, and make the Gulf of Maine home to a wide range of sea birds, harbor seals, porpoises, and whales.
+Evidence left behind on the islands reveals the historic presence of indigenous Abenaki camps, pre-colonial fishing communities, post-colonial timber and farming operations and early 20th century granite quarries.
+Cold, nutrient-rich waters flow from the Canadian Maritimes and make the Gulf of Maine home to a wide range of sea birds, seals, porpoises and whales.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.